openfab-lab/pack-openbadge-fablab/badge-src/badge-lasersaur.md

 - I understand what is a svg file and how to load it.
 - I understand the concept of focus, feed and power.
 - I can effectively engrave and cut on wood.
-- both side, in the right order.
+- Chronology, each layer in the right order.
 - I take care of the machine and clean after I use it.

 ## visuel